-Sexual dimorphism in animals often results in different diets and thus is hypothesized to be an adaptation to avoid competition between the sexes for food (Selander 1966, Erlinge 1979).
-Most studies have failed to find a difference in diet between male and female fishers although they differ dramatically in size (Powell 1993, Giuliano et al. 1989).
-However, Weir (1995) found that females consumed small mammals and squirrels significantly more often than males, and that males consumed mustelids (including weasels, martens, fishers) more often than females.
+Sexual dimorphism in animals often results in different diets and is hypothesized to be an adaptation to avoid food competition between the sexes (Selander 1966, Erlinge 1979).
+Most investigators have failed to find a difference in diet between male and female fishers although they differ dramatically in size (Powell 1993, Giuliano et al. 1989).
+However, Weir (1995) found that females consumed small mammals and squirrels significantly more often than males, and that males consumed weasels, martens, and fishers (likely scavenged from traps and possibly preyed upon) more often than females.
 The greater frequency of males with porcupine quills in their tissues and feces suggests that males prey on porcupines more frequently than females (Douglas and Strickland 1987, Arthur et al. 1989b, Weir 1995, Aubry et al. 1997).

-Fishers are considered opportunistic hunters that use two different hunting techniques.
-They employ a "zig-zagging" movement between sites with suitable cover in search of snowshoe hares (and other small and mid-sized mammals and birds), and a straight-line movement between suitable den trees when seeking porcupines (Powell 1993).
-They also will use logs, snowbanks, and small ridges as vantage points while hunting hares (Johnson and Todd 1985).
+Fishers are opportunistic hunters that use two different hunting techniques.
+They employ a "zigzagging" movement between sites with suitable cover in search of snowshoe hares (and other small and mid-sized mammals and birds), and a straight-line movement between suitable den trees when seeking porcupines (Powell 1993).
+They also occasionally use logs, snowbanks, and small ridges as vantage points while hunting hares (Johnson and Todd 1985).
 Fishers are very quick, and once prey is flushed from cover, it is overtaken rapidly.
 Most prey species, with the exception of the porcupine, are killed with a bite to the back of the neck and head.
 Fishers kill porcupines by making repeated bites to their thinly quilled face (Powell 1993).
-To catch porcupines, fishers will ascend trees and descend head-first forcing an ascending porcupine back down to the ground where it can be killed and eaten (Powell 1993).
+To catch porcupines, fishers often ascend trees and descend head-first forcing an ascending porcupine back down to the ground where it can be killed and eaten (Powell 1993).